 by Robert A. Muenchen

-Excel is a very popular tool for entering and manipulating data.
-This document shows you how to enter data that you can easily open in statistics packages such as R, SAS or SPSS.
-Excel has some statistical analysis capabilities but they often provide incorrect answers and I do not recommend using them.
+This article shows you how to enter data so that you can easily open in statistics packages such as R, SAS, SPSS, or jamovi (code or GUI steps below).
+Excel has some statistical analysis capabilities, but they often provide incorrect answers.
 For a comprehensive list of these limitations, see http://www.forecastingprinciples.com/paperpdf/McCullough.pdf and http://www.burns-stat.com/documents/tutorials/spreadsheet-addiction.
-You can easily add accurate analysis methods to Excel by installing “R and Friends" available at: http://rcom.univie.ac.at/.

-- All your data should be in a single spreadsheet of a single file.
+- All your data should be in a single spreadsheet of a single file (for an exception to this rule, see Relational Data Sets below.)

 - Enter variable names in the first row of the spreadsheet.